Options

 Examples (CLI)

-cross-seed search --match-mode risky
+cross-seed search --match-mode flexible

-cross-seed search --match-mode safe
+cross-seed search --match-mode strict

 matchMode